generalui/hooks-for-redux/README.md

 #### Example: Custom Middleware

 You may have noticed none of the code above actually calls Redux.createStore().
-H4R introduces the concept of a default store accessable via the included `getStore()` and `setStore()` functions.
+H4R introduces the concept of a default store accessible via the included `getStore()` and `setStore()` functions.
 The first time `getStore()` is called, a new redux store is automatically created for you.
 However, if you want to control how the store is created, call `setStore()` and pass in your custom store before calling `getStore` or any other function which calls it indirectly including `useRedux` and `Provider`.

 Below is an example of creating your own store with some custom middleware.
 It uses H4R's own createStore method which extends Redux's create store as required for H4R.
 More on that below.
 ```jsx